Everest Base Camp Trek with Helicopter Return

 When trekking with a porter, your duffel bag is carried for you.
 The typical weight limit of each porter is around 25 to 30 kg (55 to 66 lbs).
 This weight limit is generally for two trekkers (12 to 15 kg per person).
 Besides a duffel, you will also carry a personal daypack which stays with you throughout the trek.

 As for the flights, the luggage weight allowance is 15 kg in total.
 The 10 kg weight limit is for your checked duffle bag and 5 kg for your hand-carry daypack.
-You should not that, excess weight is chargeable and is not always guaranteed in the same-flight carriage.
+You should note that, excess weight is chargeable and is not always guaranteed in the same-flight carriage.

 As only small aircraft operate on this route, you have to wait for other flights to collect your luggage.
 If you are not careful, this could majorly affect your overall itinerary plan.